 What is a Sudbury School?

 Children are learning all of the time.
 When children are very young, they are like little scientists.
 This natural, driven, curiosity can continue into school age if it is allowed to thrive.
 Children and teens are curious about their world and naturally want to grow to become independent adults–which is unique for each of them, as it is for adults.
-Sudbury schools foster a child’s internal motivation, which is a much more powerful driver to learning than external motivation.
+Sudbury schools foster a child’s internal motivation, which is a much more powerful driver to learning than external coercion.

 Will my child be safe?

 Yes.
 Safety is the highest priority at the school.
 The students and staff make the school’s rules together, and any student can report staff or students for violations of the rules.
-If someone is written up they must attend the Judicial Committee where the conflict is investigated and reviewed by their peers and a staff member to decide on appropriate action.
-Having a small student to staff ratio also contributes to safety.
+If someone is written up, they must attend the Judicial Committee, where the conflict is investigated and reviewed by their peers and a staff member to decide on appropriate action.
+Having a small student-to-staff ratio also contributes to safety.
 Students also go through a stringent certification process to participate in certain activities.